kizmit99/MechMind/README.md

       - Syren single motor drivers
       - Widely available DRV8871 single motor drivers
       - Additional drivers coming soon...
+  - Also provides direct support for:
+    - Adafruit PCA9685 Servo/PWM drivers

 - **Platform**:
   - Exclusively designed for ESP32 based boards.
-  - Supports both standard breakout boards and USB Host Mode builds.
+  - Supports both standard breakout boards and the Penumbra ESP32 board.
-  - Recommended board for USB Host Mode: Penumbra ESP32 (sold by [Astromech.net user skelmir](https://astromech.net/forums/showthread.php?43249-Penumbra-ESP32-with-integrated-USB-host-shield))
+  - The Penumbra ESP32 is required if you plan to use a controller that requires a USB/Bluetooth dongle such as the Sony, PS3 or XBox controllers.
+The Penumbra ESP32 with USB Host Mode support is sold by [Astromech.net user skelmir](https://astromech.net/forums/showthread.php?43249-Penumbra-ESP32-with-integrated-USB-host-shield))

 ## Getting Started